Hoale2908/hoale2908.github.io/_posts/2025-02-01-forecasting-sales-modeling-with-time-series.md

   - assets/img/kaggle-forecasting-sticker-sales.png
 ---

 Forecast Sticker Sales is a playground competition hosted by Kaggle.
-The dataset was divided into *train* and *test* sets with 230,130 and 98,550 entries, respectively, featuring sales of the 5 different Kaggle stickers at three store chains over 6 countries.
+For this challenge, users will be predicting multiple years worth of sales for various Kaggle-branded stickers from different fictitious stores in different (real) countries.

+The train set contains data of 5 products sold at 3 different stores over 6 countries from 2010 to 2016.
+The test set contains the same information, omitting sales, from 2017 to 2019.

+In this project, I preprocessed the data ([Forecasting Sticker Sales (Part 1) - EDA & Preprocessing with Time Series](https://hoale2908.github.io/featured/2025/01/25/sales-eda-preprocessing-time-series.html)) and used it for prediction using a Decision Tree model.

+To view the full notebook, [click here](https://www.kaggle.com/code/hoale2908/forecasting-sticker-sales-2)

+(write-up to be updated)
 ___